Wall Street holds steady following mixed profit reports from McDonald's, Disney and Shopify

 In the bond market, Treasury yields also held relatively steady.

-The yield on the 10-year Treasury remained at 4.22%, where it was late Tuesday.
-It’s still well below where it was late last week, before a much weaker-than-expected report on the U.S. job market ignited worries that Trump’s tariffs are pushing employers to hold back on hiring.
+The yield on the 10-year Treasury edged down to 4.21% from 4.22% late Tuesday.
+It’s well below where it was last week, before Friday's much weaker-than-expected report on the U.S. job market ignited worries that Trump’s tariffs are pushing employers to hold back on hiring.

 That report has traders on Wall Street betting heavily that the Federal Reserve will need to cut interest rates at its next meeting in September.
-Such cuts can give investment prices and the economy a boost, but they also can push inflation higher.
+Such cuts can give the economy and investments prices a boost, but they also can push inflation higher.

 In stock markets abroad, indexes rose modestly across much of Europe and Asia.